gklyne/annalist/README.md

 More recently, work in the European [Wf4Ever project](http://www.wf4ever-project.org), which explored the use of Research Objects to capture details of scientific method along with experimental data, raised many questions about the nature of tools needed to support publication of reproducible and re-usable research data.
 The numerous discussions and experiments have informed many of the design ideas and choices that have gone in to Annalist.

 ----

-@@TODO: see https://pypi.python.org/pypi/setuptools-markdown, or just use .rst extension (see https://github.com/xaralis/django-static-sitemaps for example)